Druhi-coder/canary-scan-ai/.lovable/plan.md

 - Database linter found only one minor issue: leaked password protection is disabled (cosmetic, not blocking)

 ### Blocker: Authentication Required
 To test the full flow, **you need to log in from the preview window first**.
-I cannot fill in credentials on your behalf without your approval.
+Note: Authentication is required to test the full flow.
+Please log in using a valid account before proceeding.
 ## Test Plan (Once Logged In)

 ### Step 1: Navigate to Start Test